Mallik-G/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 9. Once you setup the python interpreter, select conda environmen `azure_automl`<br/>
 <img src="images/vs3.jpg"/><br/>
 10. `01_model_training.py` is the Python file you will step through executing in this lab.<br/>
-11. For executing cells in below execises click on **Run Cell** i.e, just above each steps as shown in below image.<br/>
+11. To execute the cell in below exercises, click on the run cell i.e., above each step as per the image below..<br/>
 <img src="images/vs4.jpg"/><br/>

 ## Exercise 2 - Train a simple model locally